 While you may consider holding back information you’re aware of, which may not be legally required in your state, it’s wise to disclose the information to fend off any possibility of future court proceedings.
 In other words, you need to disclose EVERYTHING, which may end up lowering your asking price.

-In that case, it’s best to sell your house in Massachusetts directly to We Buy Houses Here as-is!
+In that case, it’s best to sell your house in Massachusetts directly to New England Home Buyers as-is!
 We’ll handle all the renovations so you can focus on other important matters.
 We are professional MA home buyers who offer cash for houses in Newburyport and other areas in MA and can close in as fast as 7 days.